gamemanual0/gm0/source/docs/being-a-team/pitching-your-team.rst

    .. tab-item:: Social Media

-      This is a social media post designed to promote something - be it your recruitment campaign, an event you’re holding, or a fundraiser.
+      This is a social media post designed to promote something - be it your recruitment campaign, an event you're holding, or a fundraiser.
 Your pitch should be short and pop on whatever design you build around it.

    .. tab-item:: Follow Up